jwildeboer/RoombaIR/README.md

 Simple solution to send IR remote commands to a Roomba using a [Nanode V5](https://wiki.london.hackspace.org.uk/view/Project:Nanode) via a basic web page.

+You need to connect an infrared LED with the correct limiting resistor to Digital Pin 3 and point it towards the IR receiver on your Roomba.
+I've glued it to the top of the charging station and added a reflector.
+Works a charm since 4 years.

 - Uses **send_roomba** function from [Super Simple Arduino Powered Roomba Scheduler](http://www.instructables.com/id/Super-Simple-Arduino-Powered-Roomba-Scheduler/step3/Arduino-Script/)
 - HTTP "server" based on BackSoon example from the [Ethercard](https://github.com/jcw/ethercard) library
 - Infrared library [IRremote](https://github.com/shirriff/Arduino-IRremote)